axb157030/Shell.c/README.md

 The shell has some built in error detection like when the user types in invalid executables and commands or the shell fails to change to another different directory

+# Prerequisites
+This program can only run on Linux.
+I ran program in Linux that was installed into a virtual machine.

+# Running
+Type: "gcc mysh.c -o main" to compile the file.
+Do not include the quotatation marks. "main" in the command could be any name you want but it is the name of the file you will execute.
+Type "./main without the quotation marks to execute.
+After this command you can then list the files or Linux commands to execute.